Graham Hillier BMet, PhD, Ceng, FIMMM, FRSA

 Director of Strategy and Futures

-He has business background in recycling operations, new product development, business development and low carbon energy.
-Prior to joining CPI he was Director of Strategy and Planning for ICI’s Petrochemicals, Plastics and Fertilizers Business before working for Corus where he was Construction Director.
-He was responsible for a global programme in sustainable urban design and construction.
+Prior to joining CPI, he was Director of Strategy and Planning for ICI’s Petrochemicals, Plastics and Fertilizers Business before working for Corus as Construction Director.
+He also led a global programme in sustainable urban design and construction for World Steel.

-At CPI, Graham develops the strategy for the whole organisation focusing on developing technologies to support the efficient use and reuse of increasingly scare natural resources.
-He has developed and delivered strategy for a wide range of organisations and has been a core member of the team that has created the UK’s first Technology and Innovation Centre – The High Value Manufacturing Catapult where Graham is the CTO.
+He has developed and delivered strategy for a wide range of organisations and was core member of the team that has created the UK’s first Technology and Innovation Centre – The High Value Manufacturing Catapult.
+He was the organisation’s first CTO and continues to work with it to develop the technology strategy to support the growth of UK High Value Manufacturing.